-Optalysys was formed to solve the fundamental limitations facing traditional computing.
-This is at a time when the unquenchable thirst for faster processing ever expanding volumes of data comes face to face with the impending demise of Moore's Law.
+Optalysys was formed to solve some of the fundamental limitations of conventional computing.
+This comes at a time when the unquenchable thirst for faster processing ever expanding volumes of data comes face to face with the impending demise of Moore's Law.

-2017: DARPA seedling project completed under the ACCESS program
+2017: DARPA seedling project completed under the ACCESS program; Innovate UK project with the Earlham Institute successfully completed

 2016: Multiplexed correlator designs implemented